 Alright, now that we have the two most popular places out of the way we are going to share secret number two with you.
 This waterfall is not as well known and also not as looked after as Tibumana waterfall but we had a better time here than we did at almost all the other waterfalls in Ubud.
 If you only have a day and want adventures in Ubud I suggest not missing this one.

 View this post on Instagram

 The island that feels like home. — — It feels like yesterday that we arrived back in Bali.
 A place that feels so much like home to us.
 An island full of so much adventure you would need to live here to really explore it the way it deserves.
 I don’t think a year will go by when we don’t return to our second home. — — Where do you call home? — — 📸 @divertliving #notravellimit

 This is a 10,000 IDR donation to get into but has a series of over 6 waterfalls hidden in a canyon.
 After the mild trek down the paved stairs, it opens up to a deep canyon on right.
 This is what makes it so much fun.
 We spent the afternoon swinging from vines jumping off cliffs and swimming waterfall to waterfall.
-To be honest I can’t believe our first year in Bali we missed this.
+To be honest, I can’t believe our first year in Bali we missed this, it’s really a Bali hidden Gem.
 I think this is one of the Best in Ubud.
 After you are done exploring the canyon you can cross the really crazy bamboo bridge.
 This bridge towers over the 100-foot drop into the canon but leads you to a really old water temple on the side of the mountain.
 It’s really an amazing place.

 After relaxing in the waterfalls make sure you don’t miss the best sunset in Ubud.
 There is really only one place for this if you ask me.